jc-juarez/pipebit/README.md

 # Current Data
 data = []

-# Open Receiver Connection with the Pipeline
+# Opens Receiver Connection with the Pipeline
 receiver.open_connection()

-# Infinite Loop to listen for incoming data from the pipeline and print it out to the console
+# Infinite Loop that listens for incoming data from the pipeline and print it out to the console
 while(True):
     data = receiver.receive()
     if(data != prev_data):